influxdata/telegraf/plugins/parsers/xml/README.md

     #field_name  = "name()"
     #field_value = "."

+    ## Optional: Expand field names relative to the selected node
+    ## This allows to flatten out nodes with non-unique names in the subtree
+    #expand_field_names = false

     ## Tag definitions using the given XPath queries.
     [inputs.file.xml.tags]
       name   = "substring-after(Sensor/@name, ' ')"